Selim I: Battle of Erzincan (1507)

-After Selim's last actions, Shah Ismail sent an army to Trabzon again in 1510.
-This army, under the command of Shah Ismail's brother, marched to Trabzon.
-However, Selim, who was in Trabzon, defeated the Safavids.

 Georgian Campaign (1508)

-In 1507 Selim successfully defeated the Safavid army at Erzincan.
-The following year, in 1508, he organised an attack against Georgia.
-He invaded and captured western Georgia bringing Imereti and Guria under Ottoman rule.
-During his campaign he enslaved a large number of women, girls and boys, reportedly more than 10,000 Georgians.
+Following his victory over the Safavid Army at Erzincan in 1507, in the following year, Selim organized an attack against Georgia.
+He invaded through the west and captured the cities of Imereti and Guria, bringing western Georgia under Ottoman rule.
+During this campaign, Selim enslaved a large number of Georgian women, girls and boys, reportedly numbering more than 10,000.